A fundamental differential system of Riemannian geometry: The Euler-Lagrange differential systems

 We wish to study the Euler-Lagrange system $(\tsb,\theta,\dx\theta,\alpha_l)$ for some fixed $\alpha_l$, the Lagrangian form, in the context of Riemannian geometry.
-The theory is that of exterior differential systems of contact manifolds --- wonderfully explained in \cite{BGG} as well as in sections of \cite{Gri2}; we recall here the fundamentals of this theory.
+The theory is that of exterior differential systems of contact manifolds --- explained very clearly in \cite{BGG} as well as in various parts of \cite{Gri2}; we recall here some of its fundamentals.

 In this section we assume $(S,\theta)$ is any given contact manifold, not necessarily metric, of dimension $2n+1$.